Dannyg2244/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r means delete directory
+cd - means change the working directory to the previous one